 Basing their argument on principles examined in Francovich and others v Italy, British Telecom (or BT as they are commonly known) took issue with Parliament’s decision to edit the transposed Directive in a way that precluded them from perceived equal rights in a highly competitive industry.
 In fact by all accounts, the telecommunications giant was already bound to cap its tariff rates, provide connection services irrespective of national geography and publish its commercial intentions for all to see.
 However, when put in its proper context, the domestic market was disparagingly divided in such a way that afforded BT a ninety-percent share, while those new to the field were limited to only a collective three-percent stake.

-This extended enormous advantage to the applicants and yet they still felt that under the prescribed terms of the Directive the Commission had intended that any exclusions to the benefit of community law were decidable between those contracting and not to the discretion of the member State.
-It was understood that in circumstances providing a balanced economic market the Directive required no degree of intervention as the playing field would in many events present itself fairly, yet the UK government having enjoyed the monopoly of British Telecoms as a state funded enterprise were only too aware that without marshalling of the transposition, the essence of equality would be lost in translation and the integrity of domestic contract law held to account.
+This extended enormous advantage to the applicants, and yet they still felt that under the prescribed terms of the Directive the EU Commission had intended that any exclusions to the benefit of Community law were decidable between those contracting, and not to the discretion of the Member State.
+It was understood that in circumstances providing a balanced economic market, the Directive required no degree of intervention as the playing field would, in many events, present itself fairly, yet the UK government, having enjoyed the monopoly of British Telecoms as a state funded enterprise, were only too aware that without marshalling of the transposition, the essence of equality would be lost in translation and the integrity of domestic contract law held to account.

-When transposing Directives it is the duty of member states to incorporate the relevant terms ‘as far as possible’ which on this occasion it was deemed that those steps taken reflected that ethos.
-This resulted in the Court of Justice reserving the rights of the legislature to act where appropriate and that despite any sufferance on the part of the applicants there were no grounds for either ‘direct effect’ damages nor compensatory award for economic loss as the ends ultimately justified the means.
+When transposing Directives, it is the duty of Member States to incorporate the relevant terms ‘as far as possible’, whereby on this occasion it was deemed that the steps taken reflected that ethos.
+This resulted in the Court of Justice reserving the rights of the legislature to act where appropriate, and that despite any sufferance on the part of the applicants, there were no grounds for either ‘direct effect’ damages nor compensatory award for economic loss, as the ends ultimately justified the means.